Norman Jaffe: Biography

 In 1985, Jaffe met Sarah Stahl at a Hampton Jitney bus stop.
 They were married in 1986 and had two sons.

-In 1987, Jaffe donated his services to the Jewish Center of the Hamptons and designed their new synagogue.
-The Gates of the Grove Synagogue has been described as Jaffe's "masterpiece...(with) a remarkable blend of material and spiritual substance", and "one of the finest examples of modern synagogue design in America".
+In 1987, Jaffe donated his services to the Jewish Center of the Hamptons and designed their Gates of the Grove synagogue, described as Jaffe's "masterpiece...(with) a remarkable blend of material and spiritual substance", and "one of the finest examples of modern synagogue design in America".
 Jaffe's design won awards for contemporary religious design.
 Paul Goldberger, a Pulitzer Prize-winning architecture writer from The New Yorker, later described the Gates of the Grove as Jaffe's "greatest work" and a "truly sacred space...", and architecture historian Alastair Gordon said Jaffe's design for the Gates of the Grove "was the jewel in the crown of his turbulent career".

 Jaffe was inducted as a fellow of the American Institute of Architects in 1991; the Smithsonian Institution honored the occasion by exhibiting his work.
 It was reported he was "commanding design fees of as much as half a million dollars."

 One of Jaffe's final designs was the office building at 565 Fifth Avenue, Manhattan.
 It was finished in 1993.
 Architecture critic Paul Goldberger from The New Yorker, described the building as "quite remarkable...a stunning modernist object (which) respects the street, and in so doing, it enriches the city."

 Jaffe assisted a number of charities, including medical relief programs in East Africa and local charities on Long Island.
 He also donated his professional services to charities and completed a design for a children's hospital in Croatia.